Ian McGlynn

 Ian McGlynn is an American singer-songwriter, pianist, drummer, composer, producer, and writer for TV & film.

 Career

 In 1998, McGlynn released his debut self-titled 6-song EP.
-In 2001, McGlynn recorded a live album, "Lemon" with his father Ed McGlynn, the drummer of the NJ- based band The Shadows.
+In 2001, McGlynn recorded a live album, "Lemon" with his father Ed McGlynn, the drummer of the New Jersey–based band The Shadows.
 "Lemon" was released in December 2002.

 In April 2004, McGlynn released his debut full-length album "Tomorrow's Taken."
 In 2007, "Tomorrow's Re-Taken," was released featuring remixes of songs from "Tomorrow's Taken," by various artists.
 McGlynn also released "Diamonds," a 3-song EP, that year.